Autism Spectrum Disorder – Life Skills

-Schedules and sequencing of tasks (including personal care and daily tasks) combined with activity timetables and personal plans enable the young person to understand and complete tasks.
-It also helps them complete activities through visual organisation; helps to define goals and make expectations clear.
-This structured approach is personalised to support the needs of each young person and enhance their development.
-Studies have demonstrated that this provides one of the most positive outcomes for young persons with autism spectrum disorder.
+As a result schedules and sequencing of tasks (including personal care and daily tasks) combined with activity timetables and personal plans enable the young person to understand and complete tasks.
+It also helps them complete activities through visual organisation and to define goals and make expectations clear.
+In addition our Autism Spectrum Disorder life skills structured approach is personalised to support the needs of each young person and enhance their development.
+Furthermore, studies have demonstrated that this provides one of the most positive outcomes for young persons with autism spectrum disorder.

 Each Waking Day Approach

-Young people with autism, social, sensory, learning difficulties and disabilities often learn best in real life settings and may require support to generate new skills throughout the day and across all environments.
-A waking day approach reinforces learning in a variety of situations, with a focus on meaningful skills that contribute to the young person achieving an active quality lifestyle within their community.
+Therefore young people with autism, social, sensory, learning difficulties and disabilities often, above all, learn best in real life settings and may require support to generate new skills throughout the day and across all environments.
+As a result, a waking day approach reinforces learning in a variety of situations, with a focus on meaningful ASD life skills that contribute to the young person achieving an active quality lifestyle within their community.